 2) Align the manufacturer declared coordinate system orientation (Dx.y) of the BS with the test system.

-3) Set the BS in the direction of the declared beam peak direction of the beam direction pair, for the beam to be tested.
+3) Move the AAS BS on the positioner in order that the direction to be tested aligns with the test antenna.

 4) Configure the beam peak direction of the BS according to the declared beam direction pair.